-Chart Description Paging Shows the rate at which pages are being swapped in and out of memory.
-The chart displays two data series: the p e ins - The Page Ins value includes hard pages (paging requests that have to go to paging file on disk) NOT soft pages (requests for memory pages that are not in the ram's working set, but still in memory).
-Page on di e outs - The Page Outs value provides the number of write requests to the paging file isk. high rate of paging can cause problems with overall system degradation due to disk nd CPU load.
-Physical Memory Usage , , , , , , , , Series Description Free Available physical memory not currently in use.
-Processes Memory being used by Windows processes.
-This will normally be the largest area by a significant degree.
-Kernel Memory being used by the Windows kernel.
+Shows the rate at which pages are being swapped in and out of memory.
+The chart displays two data series:

+- Page ins The Page Ins value includes hard pages (paging requests that have to go to the paging file on disk) NOT soft pages (requests for memory pages that are not in the program's working set, but still in memory). - Page outs The Page Outs value provides the number of write requests to the paging file on disk.

+A sustained high rate of paging can cause problems with overall system degradation due to disk thrashing and CPU load.

+Physical Memory Usage